Creative Financing for Real Estate [2025]: Crowdfunding, Equity-Sharing, & Digital Loans

 Which loans are a form of creative buyer financing?

-There are some official loans that are still considered creative financing (again, because they’re unconventional).
+Some official loans are still considered creative financing (again, because they’re unconventional).

 Creative financing loans include:

-- Seller financing.
-This is when the seller lends you the money and becomes who you make payments to (often at a high-interest rate).
+• Seller financing.
+This is when the seller lends you the money and becomes the person you make payments to (often at a high-interest rate).

-- Rent to own.
-Also known as leasing, this involves paying rent for a property until the property is paid off.
-The seller acts as a landlord and often still has most rights over a property.
+• Rent to own.
+Also known as leasing, this involves paying rent on a property until it is paid off.
+The seller acts as a landlord and often retains most rights over the property.
 This is especially common for single-family homes.

-- Hard-money loans.
-These are often provided by individual investors and involve the property being considered as collateral and an asset.
+• Hard-money loans.
+These are often provided by individual investors and involve treating the property as both collateral and an asset.

 How do you creative finance a house?

-Creative financing to buy a house is no different from creative financing to buy a multifamily or commercial property.
-Our list of creative financing loans that we mentioned above can apply to most property types, including single-family homes.
+Creative financing to buy a house is no different from that for a multifamily or commercial property.
+The creative financing loans we mentioned above can apply to most property types, including single-family homes.

 Specific financing strategies for single-family homes include: